copsTvFan/cops-episode-guide/guide.md

 people from all races and all levels of poverty from rich to poor.
 It's different, but everyone's the same.
 It's easier to talk to people when you are a female.
 They were brought up to talk first, physical next.
-Officer Holly Keegal has a blonde short puffy mullet and says originally was going to be a teacher, but took some law courses and really enjoyed it.
+Officer Holly Keegel has a blonde short puffy mullet and says originally was going to be a teacher, but took some law courses and really enjoyed it.
 She took more classes and decided to pursue law.
 They go into a backyard and there is a dirty white guy with a heavily stained shirt sitting there.
 He says he lives there, looks